scaleway/serverless-scaleway-functions/README.md

 };
 ```

+The use of ES modules is encouraged, since they are more efficient and make setup and debugging much easier.

 Note that using `"type": "module"` or `"type": "commonjs"` in your package.json will enable/disable some features in
-Node runtime, for comprehensive differences please read official documentation, this is a summary :
+Node runtime.
+For a comprehensive list of differences, please refer to the [official documentation](https://nodejs.org/api/esm.html), the following is a summary only:
 - `commonjs` is used as default value
-- `commonjs` allows you to use `require/module.exports` (synchronous code loading, it basically copy all file content)
+- `commonjs` allows you to use `require/module.exports` (synchronous code loading, it basically copies all file contents)
-- `module` allows you to use `import/export` ES6 instructions (asynchronous loading, it's more optimized as it
+- `module` allows you to use `import/export` ES6 instructions (asynchronous loading, more optimized as it
-imports pieces of code you need)
+imports only thie pieces of code you need)

 ### Node